ominitay/zigstart/src/chapters/chapter-0.md

 ### Windows

-Run the following command in `PowerShell` to add Zig to user `PATH`:
+Run the following command in PowerShell to add Zig to the user `PATH`:

 ```powershell
 [Environment]::SetEnvironmentVariable(